 BrugadaDrugs.org is a non-profit initiative developed by physicians from the University of Amsterdam Academic Medical Center, department of Cardiology, in collaboration with a panel of world-renowned experts on Brugada syndrome as an aid to physicians who treat patients with Brugada syndrome and as an aid to patients with Brugada syndrome and their families with the goal to provide free, worldwide accessible and up-to-date information on safe drug use in Brugada syndrome.

-This website is up to date through April 15, 2014.
-The last drug update has been communicated on February 16, 2014, there is currently one new drug under consideration.
+This website is up to date through July 6, 2014.
+The last drug update has been communicated on April 25, 2014, there are currently no new drugs under consideration.

-In addition, we also advice to avoid of preferably avoid these drugs in patients with a ‘loss-of-function’ sodium channel mutation who do not display a Brugada ECG pattern but who might also be at risk for untoward events when these drugs would be used.
+In addition, we also advise to avoid these drugs in patients with a ‘loss-of-function’ sodium channel mutation who do not display a Brugada ECG pattern but who might also be at risk for untoward events when these drugs would be used.